hangyabalazs/opeth/docs/source/user_manual.rst

 simultaneously.
 (Connecting over the network could also be possible but not implemented in the GUI currently.)

+It is recommended to have Open Ephys set up and started before running OPETH.

 OPETH graphical interface
 -------------------------